sparcians/pegasus/test/elfs/README.md

 Building these tests requires a cross compiler for RISC-V.  Some systems have these cross compilers as part of their distribution packages and can be installed from there.
-Keep in mind that there _two_ types of compilers needed for these tests: `linux-gnu` and `unknown-elf`.
+Keep in mind that there are _two_ types of compilers needed for these tests: `linux-gnu` and `unknown-elf`.